prometheus/docs/content/docs/concepts/remote_write_spec_2_0.md

 * Status: Proposed
 * Date: May 2024

-The remote write specification, in general, is intended to document the standard for how Prometheus and Prometheus remote-write-compatible agents send data to a Prometheus or Prometheus remote-write compatible receivers.
+The remote write specification, in general, is intended to document the standard for how Prometheus and Prometheus Remote-Write-compatible agents send data to a Prometheus or Prometheus Remote-Write compatible receivers.

-This document is intended to define a second version of the [Prometheus Remote Write](./remote_write_spec.md) API with minor changes to protocol and semantics.
-This second version also adds a new wire format with new features enabling more use cases and wider adoption on top of performance and cost savings.
+This document is intended to define a second version of the [Prometheus Remote-Write](./remote_write_spec.md) API with minor changes to protocol and semantics.
+This second version adds a new Proto Message with new features enabling more use cases and wider adoption on top of performance and cost savings.
+Second version also deprecates the previous Proto Message from a [1.0 Remote-Write specification](./remote_write_spec.md#protocol).
 Finally, this spec outlines how to implement backward compatible senders and receivers (even under a single endpoint) using existing basic content negotiation request headers.
-More advanced, automatic content negotiation mechanisms might come in future versions, if needed.
+More advanced, automatic content negotiation mechanisms might come in a future minor version, if needed.
 For the rationales behind the 2.0 specification, see [the formal proposal](https://github.com/prometheus/proposals/pull/35).

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).